Pretty palms and waterfront views along the Scottsdale Greenbelt

 Tips for a great ride

-*Plan for an early morning start to avoid the heat.
+• Plan for an early morning start to beat the heat.

-*Avoid summer rides.
+• Avoid summer rides.
 Obviously it will be much too hot.
-Dehydration and heat exhaustion are common during Phoenix’s intense summer months.
+Dehydration and heat exhaustion are common during the desert’s intense summer months.
 If you must, plan your ride before 7am, drink extra water and eat salty snacks to balance your electrolytes, keep the distance as short as possible, and take frequent breaks.